suliman-99/Open-Source-Projects-Template/README.md

 This Repo is used as a template for the open source projects just make a copy of it and change the commented keywords in the first of the file

 Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
+Additional photos, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_